apache/pulsar/site2/docs/client-libraries-java.md

 pulsar://localhost:6650
 ```

-If you have more than one broker, the URL will look like something like this:
+If you have more than one broker, the URL may look like this:
 ```http
 pulsar://localhost:6550,localhost:6651,localhost:6652
 ```